 Member benefits include:

-- The Moisture Seekers newsletter: This 10 issues a year print newsletter contains the latest information on Sjögren's, practical tips for daily living, and answers to medical questions from the experts.
+- A subscription to the Sjögren's Foundation patient newsletter: This newsletter contains the latest information on Sjögren's, practical tips for daily living, and answers to medical questions from the experts.

 - A New Member packet with helpful information about Sjögren's and the SSF.